ILCA’s executive council serves for a term of two years and is comprised of labor communicators from across the country.

-Previously Lisa worked as communications manager and editor at a non-profit environmental advocacy group.
-She lives in Riverdale, Maryland with her two children.
+Previously, Martin worked as communications manager and editor at a non-profit environmental advocacy group.
+She lives in Riverdale, Md., with her two children.

-John Wojcik has been labor editor of the Peoples World since May 2007.
-The Peoples World, through the work of John and others, has been a regular feature of labor movement meetings and activities for many years.
-It provides state of the art coverage of the things labor and its allies do all over this country and does it with fairness and clarity unmatched in the major media.
-Prior to his tenure at Peoples World, Wojcik was, for ten years, a union meat cutter in northern New Jersey where, as a UFCW shop steward, he became part of the union’s negotiating committee.
-During his years as a meat cutter he was an activist in the movement to build support throughout northern New Jersey for Walmart workers and their right to form a union.
-In the 1990’s he was a special education teacher working with children and adults who needed remedial attention in reading and math.
-In the 1970’s and 1980’s he was active in independent political action campaigns supporting pro-labor candidates in Brooklyn and Manhattan and he was a regular writer for the Daily World, working during that period as the paper’s political action reporter.
-Along with being labor editor, Wojcik is also co-editor of Peoplesworld.org.
+John Wojcik has been labor editor of People’s World since May 2007 and co-edits peoplesworld.org.
+Through the work of Wojcik and others, People’s World has been a regular feature of labor movement meetings and activities for many years.
+With fairness and clarity unmatched in the major media, it provides state-of-the-art coverage of the work labor and its allies do every day.
+Prior to his tenure at People’s World, Wojcik spent 10 years as a union meat cutter in northern New Jersey where, as a UFCW shop steward, he became part of the union’s negotiating committee.
+As a meat cutter, he was an activist in the movement to build support for Walmart workers and their right to form a union.
+In the 1990s, he was a special-education teacher working with children and adults on reading and math.
+In the ’70s and ’80s, he was active in independent political action campaigns supporting pro-labor candidates in Brooklyn and Manhattan and was a political reporter for Daily World.

-With more than 20 years of experience, media veteran Damon Romine is National Director, Communications & Marketing for SAG-AFTRA, an AFL-CIO union representing 160,000 actors, broadcasters and recording artists.
-In his role, Romine manages the union’s external communications, which includes branding, crisis management, member relations and the award-winning magazine, SAG-AFTRA.
-He joined the union in 2009 and helped shepherd the historic merger campaign that brought together SAG and AFTRA in early 2012.
-During his tenure, the union’s communications efforts have been recognized with awards from the International Labor Communications Association, the Public Relations Society of America and PRWeek.
+With more than 20 years of experience, media veteran Damon Romine is National Director of Communications and Marketing for SAG-AFTRA, representing 160,000 actors, broadcasters, and recording artists.
+In his role, Romine manages the union’s external communications, which includes branding, crisis management, member relations, and the award-winning magazine, SAG-AFTRA.
+He joined the union in 2009 and helped shepherd the historic merger campaign that brought together SAG and AFTRA in 2012.
+During his tenure, the union’s communications efforts have been recognized with awards from the International Labor Communications Association, the Public Relations Society of America, and PRWeek.

-Prior to joining the union, Romine spent four years as national spokesman and Entertainment Media Director of GLAAD where he worked tirelessly within the entertainment industry to elevate portrayals of lesbian, gay, bisexual and transgender images.
-At GLAAD he created the annual Network Responsibility Index and was the architect of “Be and Ally & a Friend,” the largest-ever LGBT multi-media PSA campaign.
+Prior to joining the union, Romine spent four years as national spokesman and Entertainment Media Director of GLAAD, where he worked to elevate portrayals of lesbian, gay, bisexual, and transgender people within the entertainment media.
+At GLAAD, he created the annual Network Responsibility Index and was the architect of “Be an Ally & a Friend,” the largest-ever LGBT multimedia PSA campaign.

 Romine previously served in senior editorial roles for consumer entertainment magazines published by Hearst Magazines and Bauer Publishing, and as a communications consultant for the Television Academy Foundation.
 He has degrees in Communications and Broadcast Journalism, and a masters in Media and Communications Psychology.